-Video ID (e.g. Red 8, Blue 2 etc.) Candidate Number (Candidate no. order) Candidate Name Planning, Performing and Evaluating (50) Analysing and Improving (10) (if applicable)
+Video ID (e.g. Red 8, Blue 2 etc.) Candidate Name Gender M/F Planning, Performing and Evaluating (50) Analysing and Improving (10) (if applicable)

-This form should be completed in candidate number order.
+This form should be completed in candidate number order for all candidates.
 One form for each activity and they must all be submitted for external moderation.